 Requests may arrive on any one of thousands of Fastly edge servers.
 The

-vcl_hash process determines a cache address for each object, and normally, will forward the request from this initial server (the delivery server) to another server in the data center which is responsible for the storage of that specific object (the fetch server).
+vcl_hash process determines a cache address for each object, and normally, will forward the request from this initial server (the delivery server) to another server in the POP which is responsible for the storage of that specific object (the fetch server).
 This process which we call clustering is intended to increase cache efficiency, and also to reduce the number of requests that will be forwarded to origin, because all the fetches for a particular object will be focused through a single cache node that will then efficiently collapse them into a single origin request.
 Internally, Fastly also operates request collapsing between the delivery node and the fetch node.

 Disabling clustering therefore has the potential to significantly increase traffic to origin not just due to a poorer cache hit ratio, but also due to the inability to collapse concurrent requests that originate on different delivery servers.

 It is also possible to route requests through up to two Fastly POPs before they reach origin, normally whichever one is the initial handler for the request, and a fixed second location which is physically proximate to your origin.
 This kind of configuration is known as shielding.
 In this scenario, requests from POPs across the Fastly network are focused into a single POP, allowing it to perform request collapsing before forwarding a single request to origin.